 This two-semester sequence accompanies CPY4420 and provides an intensive small-group seminar setting within which students may discuss their field placement experiences and their cases.
-Students focus on the personal issues involved in transference and counter-transference in their cases; develop a better sense of the relationship between the development of personal qualities, their sense of self, values, professional behavior, and ethics; learn to integrate theory with evidence-based practice; benefit from feedback from their colleagues and instructor; learn how to construct and present case analyses; develop professional writing skills; become acquainted with community resources and methods of collaborative treatment; develop psychotherapy, intervention, assessment, and case management skills, including methods for specialized issues; and explore this opportunity for profound professional growth.
+Students focus on the personal issues involved in transference and countertransference in their cases; develop a better sense of the relationship between the development of personal qualities, their sense of self, values, professional behavior, and ethics; learn to integrate theory with evidence-based practice; benefit from feedback from their colleagues and instructor; learn how to construct and present case analyses; develop professional writing skills; become acquainted with community resources and methods of collaborative treatment; develop psychotherapy, intervention, assessment, and case management skills, including methods for specialized issues; and explore this opportunity for profound professional growth.
+It will address many questions that beginning therapists face, including: how to conduct a first hour, make an initial assessment, set up a therapeutic frame, establish a therapeutic alliance, develop a treatment plan, listen to the patient's communications, use one's self in the treatment process, be alert to danger signals, work with cultural issues, handle crises, decide on which type of intervention to use, develop a working hypothesis/formulation of the patient's difficulties, termination, and more.
 This class augments and supports what students are learning academically and experientially, concurrently, in CPY4420.
 BBS 4980.42, 4980.43, 4980.40, 4980.37 (a,1-7,b), 4980.81 (a-5)